Grasseh/grasseh.com/resources/blog/entries/18-Git_Bisect_Binary_Search_Based_Debugging.md

 +    for i in range (1, a):
          c = c + b
      return c

  class UnitTest(unittest.TestCase):
      # Test that two positive integers match their multiple
      def testMultiply(self):
 -        self.assertEqual(6, multiply(2,3))
 +        self.assertEqual(6, multiply(2, 3))

 20:39 - grasseh@grasseh-LT:~/projects/multiplier  (master)
 ```

 As we can see here, somehow, when adding spaces after comma, a 0 was changed for a 1.
 We'll just need to change it on master, commit the new bugfix and push it.
-Or do whatever our git workflow is with hotfix branches, as if we just fixed a normal bug
+Or do whatever our git workflow specifies, by using hotfix branches, as if we just fixed a normal bug.

 ### Conclusion and Caveats

 The great thing about `git bisect` is that it allows to quickly find a root commit, even through a lot of commits.
 The logarithmic nature of binary-search allows a bisect of 100 commits to be done in 8-9 tests.
 1000 commits can be done in 11-12 tests.
 For those not used to binary-searches, testing at the middle of a set just cuts the set in two.
 Cutting a set of 1000 down to 500 takes only one step, and getting it down to around 100 (125) take 3.